Controversial Singaporean comic wins big

 Two years ago, the National Art Council of Singapore (NAC) withdrew a previously approved 8,000 Singaporean dollar ($5,870) publishing grant for the novel, citing concerns over "sensitive content."
 But in an official statement released on Monday, the agency congratulated Liew "on being the first Singaporean to bag three Eisner awards."

-The NAC also stated that although it had withdrawn the novel's grant because its content 'breached' its funding guidelines," Liew had continued to be supported in various other ways.
+The NAC also stated that although it had withdrawn the novel's grant because its content "breached" its funding guidelines, Liew had continued to be supported in various other ways.
 "For example, he enjoys subsidized arts housing in the much sought-after Goodman Arts Centre," the statement said.

 Moving past controversy